LG G6: Hardware

 The LG G6 utilizes a metal chassis with a glass backing, and is IP68-rated for water and dust-resistance.
-It is available in black, white, and silver-color finishes.
-The G6 features a 1440p FullVision IPS LCD, with a diagonal size of 5.7 inches.
+It is available in black, white, and silver-coloured finishes.
+The G6 features a 1440p FullVision IPS LCD, with a diagonal size of 5.7-inches.
 LG stated that it intended for the G6 to be a large-screened phone that would still be compact and feasible for one-handed use; the display uses a 2:1 aspect ratio (marketed as "18:9") that is taller than the 16:9 displays used by the majority of smartphones.
 The G6 was also designed with slim bezels, and is slightly smaller in size than the G5.
 To allow for reinforcement around the corners of the display, the display panel itself has rounded edges.
 The display also supports HDR10 and Dolby Vision high-dynamic-range video.

 Unlike the LG G3, G4 and G5, the LG G6's battery is non-user-replaceable.

 The G6 utilizes the Qualcomm Snapdragon 821 system-on-chip with 4 GB of RAM.
 It is offered in models with 32 GB and 64 GB of internal storage, expandable via SD card.
 The G6+, on the other hand, comes with 4 GB RAM and 128 GB internal storage standard.
 The G6 includes a 3300 mAh battery; unlike the G5, it is not user-accessible.
 U.S. models support wireless charging, and all models support Qualcomm Quick Charge 3.0.
 Models in selected Asian markets included quad Digital-to-analog converters (DAC) to enhance sound output.
 The G6 drops the modular accessory system of the G5, which had been panned by critics.
 Similarly to the G5, the G6 features dual rear-facing cameras, with standard and wide-angle sensors.
-Unlike the G5, where the primary rear-facing camera has a resolution of 16 megapixels but the wide-angle rear-facing camera has a resolution of only 8 megapixels, both cameras have a resolution of 13 megapixels.
+Unlike the G5, where the primary rear-facing camera has a resolution of 16 MP, but the wide-angle rear-facing camera has a resolution of only 8 MP, both cameras have a resolution of 13 MP.